 During the application build process, there are several performance tuning options available to consider.
 This article will attempt to cover the largest areas in Kepion were performance can be optimized.
-While each of the ideas in this article

 Ensure you meet or exceed the hardware specifications for Kepion.
 Solid-state drives for SQL and SSAS servers are highly recommended.